MCFLS/boopsie/README.md

 SET UP PROFILES FOR APPLICATIONS

 4. Set up a connection profile in SQL Workbench /J to connect to your Sierra SQL instance.
 Make sure a connection can be made to your database.
+My connection info is attached as separate images (main profile and extended properties window).

 5. Set up a connection profile in WINSCP to connect to Boopsie.